tenwiseman/avr-denonstrator/README.md

 find a closer one matching your receiver on Google.
 - The reload button simply refreshes the page, a connection to the AVR is still magically maintained.
 - Updated in real-time, the web interface also shows some user actions made with the receiver's front panel or remote control.
 - Be very careful using commands that set volume.
-With the wrong setting you can immediately damage your speakers, and scare the hell out of the cat, quite easily.
+With the wrong setting you can immediately damage your speakers _and_ scare the hell out of the cat, quite easily.
 - Diagnostic output is also available on the process stdout stream.
 - Usage is at your own risk.